geudde/attic-chest/pages/04.season-3/15.meeting-36/09.herald/docs.md

 Such ever varying feelings move?

 Quick from her heart, the purple tide will rush
-The conscious Maid will answer with a *blush!*
+The consciousmaid will answer with a *blush!*